 9. Lake Santeetlah

 Scenic, secret, and out of the way, Lake Santeetlah in Graham County is far enough away from Asheville that not many people have been there.
 There’s no quick way of getting here, and it requires a winding, 2.5 hour drive to reach the lake from Asheville.
 It isn’t really close to anywhere in fact (it's 50 minutes from Bryson City and 15 minutes from Robbinsiville), and it’s this sense of seclusion and forgotten calm that give Santeetlah a mystic allure that only a handful experience.
-If you want to take boards to Lake Santeetah, give us a call and we’ll work out a special multi-day rental package.
+If you want to rent paddleboards for Lake Santeetlah, give us a call and we’ll work out a special multi-day rental package.

 10. Beaver Lake